Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 Pumble vs Google Chat: Both apps take security seriously

-Now, when we talk about security, I have to give credit where credit is due.
-Google Chat has really got it figured out.
+Now, I have to give credit where credit is due.
+Google Chat has really got security figured out.

 Since it’s part of Google Workspace, it benefits from the advanced security features you’d expect from a giant such as Google.